theresizers/smart-dataset-growth/README.md

 * Hypothesis 3: Progressively Increase the size of Image (Check the rate of Convergence)

+Proposed Experiment :
+  Start Pretrainning the network with sz = 64 and keep doubling the size for every 3/5 iterations ?

 Metrics and plot to be Generated :
   Test Loss,Train Loss vs Iteration  - Check the Effect of Convergence